 A batch of mosquitoes collected in Wilmette on Friday tested positive for the West Nile Virus on June 26, according to the North Shore Mosquito Abatement District (NSMAD).

-West Nile mosquitoes are out more than a month earlier in Wilmette than in 2011, when the first pool tested positive in August, according to Dave Zazra, communications manger for NSMAD.
+West Nile mosquitoes are out more than a month earlier in Wilmette than in 2011, , according to Dave Zazra, communications manger for NSMAD.

 West Nile Virus Likes Hot, Dry Weather